 Passionate about Human Rights and international politics, Sarah has already participated in several MUN conferences throughout Europe.
 Also, she worked as an intern within, inter alia, the French League for Human Rights and the Bavarian state criminal office.

 Sarah is a language enthusiast and speaks German, French and English fluently as well as some Spanish and is currently learning Arabic.
 Constantly searching for new challenges, she is thrilled to make IsarMUN ’17 the best experience ever for her delegates.

 Maintaining an avid interest for European and international politics since practically forever, Dominik joined MUNAM in 2016 to get in touch with like-minded people from an interdisciplinary context.
-In short time, he has become hopelessly addicted to MUNs, having participated in IsarMUN 2016 and Harvard WorldMUN 2017 (Montreal) and looking forward to being part of EuroMUN 2017 (Maastricht).
+In short time, he has become hopelessly addicted to MUNs, having participated in IsarMUN 2016, Harvard WorldMUN 2017 (Montreal) and EuroMUN 2017 (Maastricht).
 Apart from adding to his still scarce record as a delegate, Dominik is curious to eventually gain experience as part of the dais.

 As a member of the IsarMUN 2017 Secretariat he is committed to contributing to a vivid and professional conference for delegates and organizers alike.